 Simon Vans-Colina is an Engineer at Monzo, who joined at the beginning of the project 4.5 years ago.
 He now runs Monzo's Openbanking program and spends a lot of time working with teams to build proof of concepts and try out ideas across all areas of the bank, in a process Monzo call scouting.
 Simon is a frequent guest on the Fintech Insider podcast, conference speaker and panelist.
 Previously Simon worked at London Clearing House, Citibank, Vocalink and Maersk.

-Melisande WaterfordGeneral Manager, Licensing, APRA
+Melisande WaterfordGeneral Manager, Regulatory Affairs and Licensing, APRA

 Melisande Waterford leads APRA’s centralised licensing unit, established in July 2017.
 Melisande has been with APRA for over 20 years in a wide variety of roles spanning strategy, frontline supervision and policy roles across conglomerates, crisis management, insurance and superannuation.
 Melisande also served on the secretariat for the Financial System Inquiry in 2014, managed APRA’s Royal Commission response and assisted with the recent Capability Review into APRA.